The legal issues against rideshare companies Uber and Lyft keep mounting in California, as we have discussed before on this blog.

 Although Baker & Associates is not involved in these cases, the developments highlight critical issues of which employers must be aware.
 Many of the legal concerns began when California lawmakers passed Assembly Bill 5, which established new requirements for the classification of employees versus independent contractors.

-However, new lawsuits now pose trouble for these companies as well.
+However, new lawsuits have posed trouble for these companies as well.

 Both Uber and Lyft are now facing a new lawsuit.
 Recently, the California Labor Commissioner filed a lawsuit claiming these companies engaged in wage theft.